macports/macports-webapp/docs/1-INTRODUCTION.md

     Detailed stats for a port can be found on the port-detail page, but general statistics are available on "Overall Statistics Page".
-The page displays number of users who are submitting data over months and the OS Version, MacPorts Version, XCode Version they are using.
+The page displays number of users who are submitting data over months and the OS Version, MacPorts Version, Xcode Version they are using.

     It also displays the ports with highest number of installations.